iag-geo/bootleaf/README.md

 Note - WMS and WFS layers have been tested in GeoServer only.
 [CORS](http://suite.opengeo.org/docs/latest/sysadmin/cors/index.html) and [jsonp](https://www.gaiaresources.com.au/json-with-geoserver-and-leaflet/) should be enabled on GeoServer for best results.

-Note - the demo app uses the Esri-Leaflet plugin.
+Note - Bootleaf uses the Esri-Leaflet plugin, in order to support ArcGIS layers and display Esri basemaps.
 Please note the [Esri usage terms](https://github.com/esri/esri-leaflet#terms) before using this.

 Additional functionality includes:
  - [Table of Contents](https://github.com/ismyrnow/Leaflet.groupedlayercontrol) with support for groups and radio buttons